Private Adam S. Adamowicz (1921–1944)

 Battle Near Rocca Priora

 If not before, by June 1944 Private Adamowicz was a member of 3rd Platoon in Company “B,” 760th Tank Battalion, serving in a crew led by Sergeant Clyde R. Silcox (1919–1976).
-Adamowicz was most likely the tank’s assistant driver (bow gunner).
+Based on his M.O.S., Adamowicz was likely the tank’s assistant gunner (loader).
+If so, his position was in the turret, loading shells into the breech of the tank’s 75 mm gun.
+It is also possible that he was the tank’s assistant driver (bow gunner).
 In that role, he would have sat in the front right of the tank and operated the hull .30 machine gun.
-Less likely, he may have been the loader (assistant gunner).
+The crew also included Corporals Lemuel Day (1920–1944) and Joseph Alvin Murr (1920–1944).

 Company “B” continued to move north and west through the Alban Hills in support of the 339th Infantry Regiment of the 85th Infantry Division.
 The battalion history recorded that on June 3, 1944, Company “B”